 Mt.
 Mayon has an elevation of 2,463 meters and is notable for its symmetrical cone shape.
 If you take a closer look on a different angle, there’s a cleft —this is what they call the knife edge of the old trail.
-That said, Mayon is not a perfect cone volcano from this vantage point.
+With that, Mayon is not a perfect cone volcano from this vantage point.

 The original plan was to climb Mt.
-Pulag in the last week of August 2011 via Akiki-Akiki trail (seriously haha), but typhoon Mina struck Northern Luzon forcing us to cancel the climb.
+Pulag in the last week of August 2011 via Akiki-Akiki trail, but typhoon Mina struck Northern Luzon forcing us to cancel the climb.
 It was the strongest typhoon in 2011.
 When we went to Mt.
 Pulag in 2012 via Akiki-Ambangeg trail, we also had a stormy weather, but that’s another story.

 We contemplated of not leaving Cebu where we are based, but then we already filed for a 4 days vacation leave followed by a weekend.
-Thinking of just staying in our hometown while using up our precious leaves was hard that we decided to push with our flight and go somewhere else in Southern Luzon where we can avoid Mina.
+Thinking of just staying in our hometown while using up our precious leaves was hard, so we decided to push with our flight and go somewhere else in Southern Luzon where we can avoid Mina.

 Our second option was Mt.
 Pundaquit – Anawangin traverse.
-However, when we checked the weather forecast, it suggested a bad weather for a trek.
+However, upon checking the weather forecast, it suggested a bad weather for a trek.
 The third option was Mt.
 Isarog in Camarines Sur.
-My friend, Tiki contacted the tourism officer two nights before our scheduled flight and she responded late with a question as to why we just requested for a permit just 2 days before the climb.
+We contacted the tourism officer two nights before our scheduled flight, and she responded late with a question as to why we requested a climbing permit only 2 days ahead.
 She said it might not be possible.

 The last option was Mt.
 Mayon.
 It is the most active volcano in the Philippines and also the most beautiful.
-It looks perfect with its symmetrical cone.
-It is named after Daragang Magayon, the beautiful maiden in Bicolano folklore.
+It looks perfect with its symmetrical cone shape.
+It is named after Daragang Magayon, the beautiful maiden in Bicolano folktale.
 How can we treat her as an option?

-Sometimes her beauty is obscured by thick clouds, but still looking majestic and dreamlike.
-It was beautiful watching the clouds kissing the volcano’s mouth.
+Sometimes her beauty is concealed by thick clouds, but still looking majestic and dreamlike.
+It was spectacular watching the clouds kissing the volcano’s mouth.

-Panginoron (Clouds) and Magayon were lovers in the Bicolano folklore and both were killed before getting hitched.
+Panganoron (Clouds) and Magayon are lovers in the folktale and both got killed before getting married.

-Magayon, the daughter of Makusog (Strong), was sought after by male leaders from other tribes, including Pagtuga (Eruption) who was defeated and killed by Panginoron during a war to win Magayon’s hand.
+Magayon, the daughter of Makusog (Strong), was sought-after by male leaders from other tribes, including Pagtuga (Eruption) who was defeated and killed by Panganoron (Clouds) during a war to win Magayon’s hand.

-After Pagtuga was killed, Magayon joyously embraced her lover Panginoron but she was hit by a strayed arrow.
-At about the same time, Linog (Earthquake), the righthand man of Pagtuga, killed Panginoron with his arrow.
+After Pagtuga was killed, Magayon joyously embraced her lover Panganoron, but she was hit by a strayed arrow.
+At about the same time, Linog (Earthquake), the righthand man of Pagtuga, killed Panganoron with his arrow.

 Makusog dug one grave site for both.
 The ground of their grave rose higher and higher the following days and this is where Mt.
 Mayon stands.

-We took the new trail following the gulley where the lava flowed from previous eruptions.
+We took the new trail following the gully where the lava flowed from previous eruptions.

-Because our original plan was Mt.
-Pulag, we booked plane tickets to Manila and because of the typhoon, we detoured to Bicol Region.
-Our flight was delayed and we were fetched by my cousin who took us to Ali Mall in Cubao almost midnight.
+Since Mt.
+Pulag was our original climb destination, we booked flights to Manila instead to Legaspi or Naga, and because of the typhoon, we detoured to Bicol Region.
+Our flight was delayed for a couple of hours and we were fetched by my cousin who took us to Ali Mall in Cubao almost midnight.

-After arriving in the afternoon in Legaspi City, we had spicy and creamy bicol express for lunch near the bus terminal and also brought food there for our packed dinner.
+After arriving in the afternoon in Legaspi City, we enjoyed the spicy and creamy Bicol express dish for lunch near the bus terminal and also bought our packed dinner there.
 To reach our guide’s house in San Roque, Malilipot, we hired a tricycle.

 Our trail master was Bayron Cepria.
-I got his contact number from reading a blog by a Filipina who now resides abroad.
+I got his contact number from reading a blog.
 Tiki contacted him and closed a deal after being offered a lower rate compared to the regular Php5,000 per head.
 Some even demanded as high as Php7,500 per head—a rate only foreigners would like to afford.
 Later, I understood why.
 It’s risky going to the summit and needs other guides to accompany us.
-Marcial, Gino and John were with us.
+Marcial, Gino and John joined us.
 One stayed at the campsite to look over our things.

 Along the way to the campsite, we met some carabaos bathing.

-The first night, I had my first encounter with Emperador Light, a stiff drink that still makes me quiver.
-Our guides were used to drinking it but we were used to Tanduay, which taste like a bad medicine too.
+The first night, I had my first encounter with Emperador Light, a stiff drink that still gives me a quiver.
+Our guides are used to drinking it but we are used to Tanduay, which tastes like a bad medicine too.
 We like it during the socials to help warm our bodies and fight the cold air.
 I mostly listened to their stories that evening.
-The next day, we woke up early around 4am and later witnessed the most lovely sunrise in my life.
+The next day, we woke up early around 4am and later witnessed one of the loveliest sunrises in my life.

-We can view Mt.
+Mt.
 Bulusan and Mt.
-Isarog from the top.
+Isarog can be spotted from the top.
 Oh volcanoes, why are you wickedly beautiful!

-You can actually drink water from here if you can’t take the thirst and the itch in your throat.
-The guides said it is drinkable, but we didn’t try it ourselves.
+You can actually drink water from here if you can’t take the thirst and itch in your throat.
+The guides said it is drinkable, but we didn’t try it ourselves though.

 Higher, there’s no more vegetation.
-We were surrounded by boulders and loose rocks.
+We are surrounded by boulders and loose rocks.